210927-Reston-UiPath/Baraka_H-P0/README.md

 # Baraka_H-andAlfaro_G-P0
  RoSA is a robot that helps to shop client items.
-It receives shopping lists, and scroll through the internet to buy these items.
-It updates shopping data by sending email to clients as well.
+It receives shopping lists, and check vendor databases to buy these items.
+It updates shopping data by sending email to clients.
+It aslo add  new clients, search for products, and new vendors, restock inventory, and sums up total trip cost.
 ---------------------------------------------------------------------------------------------------------------------------------------
 P0 Requirements
 P0